fkohl04/expiration-monitoring/Motivation.md

 # Monitoring of certificate expirations

+(Hier ein Einleitungssatz, der den User direkt catcht?
+Vorschlag: "In modern IT systems, expired Certificates continue to be a cause for major outages.
+In this article, I will present a simply solution to properly handle the problem on a service level using proven monitoring / alerting tools.")

 ## Why do we need expiring certificates and why do we need to monitor them?

 Transport layer security (TLS) - which is the basis for HTTPS - is probably the most prominent representation for certificate based encryption.
-Encryption on application level is just a further example of its use cases.
-An important part of the security mechanism of certificate based encryption is that the certificates have an expiration date and are considered as invalid after that date.
+Encryption on application level is just another example of its use cases.
+An important feature of the security mechanism of certificate based encryption is that the certificates have an expiration date and are considered as invalid after that.
+Therefore, they need to be renewed before expiry.
 Read [here](https://www.entrust.com/blog/2016/10/why-is-certificate-expiration-necessary/) why the expiration is important.
-At the same time this expiration principle causes repeatedly problems in computer system all over the world:
+At the same time, the principle of expiration repeatedly causes problems in computer systems all over the world:

 - In 2020 an expired certificate
   at [Spotify](https://www.thesslstore.com/blog/the-day-the-music-died-certificate-expiration-takes-down-spotify/)